Outbound Configuration

 2. An approval will trigger provisioning of your outbound certificate.

-4. The certificate provisioning will provide the outbound certificate, intermediate CA and root CA certificates for you to download from Visa Developer dashboard (Go to Outbound Certificates section under Project Credentials).
+4. The certificate provisioning will provide the outbound certificate, intermediate CA and root CA certificates for you to download from the "Outbound" section under the "Credentials" section on the "Certification" or "Production" page of your project.

 5. Visa will notify you (via email) of the outbound certificate provisioning and as a next step, you will be required to configure your server.
 Refer to steps below or read Outbound Configuration Setup Pre-requisites for more details.